-As a prospect for future research, it would be interesting to know to what extent the ``multi-station" approach is also worth implementing to predict other quantities like the occurrence of rainfalls or the level of solar radiation.
-It would also be interesting to quantitatively analyze how taking into account wind data from very distant sites as input to the model allows one to improve the forecast at high horizons and to compare at such large horizons, the relative performances of our approach and standard NWP forecasts.
+As a perspective for future research, it would be interesting to know to what extent the ``multi-station" approach is also worth implementing to predict other quantities like the occurrence of rainfall or the level of solar radiation.
+It would also be interesting to quantitatively analyze how taking into account wind data from very distant sites as input to the model allows one to improve the forecast at high horizons and to compare, at such large horizons, the relative performances of our approach and standard NWP forecasts.
 Because of the small geographical extent of the area associated with the KNMI data, we were unable to address this question within the current work.
-Since one of our main message is that increasing the number of spatial locations we account for as input in the prediction is likely to increase the model forecasting performances, in a further study, we also plan to utilize the whole 2D velocity field as provided by the output of the high-resolution numerical weather prediction model.
+On the opposite, it would also be interesting to exploit better resoluted database in time and space in order to extend our analysis towards smaller time horizons.
+These last two prospects would allows us to perform a comprehensive study in order to explain the shape of the error curves of Fig. \ref{fig_addsites}.
+Since one of our main messages is that increasing the number of spatial locations we account for as input is likely to increase a model forecasting performances, in a forthcoming study, we also plan to utilize the whole 2D velocity field as provided by the output of the high-resolution numerical weather prediction model.